Holographic-(V)AE: an end-to-end SO(3)-Equivariant (Variational) Autoencoder in Fourier Space: Discussion

+There is also a diverse body of literature on using Fourier transforms and and CG tensor products to construct representations of atomic systems that are invariant/equivariant to euclidean symmetries~\cite{drautz_atomic_2019, musil_physics-inspired_2021, uhrin_through_2021}, but without reducing the dimensionality of the representations in a data-driven way.

-We use the learned invariants to achieve state-of-the-art unsupervised clustering and classification results on various spherical image datasets, and atomic environments within protein structures.
-By making our model variational in its invariant latent space, we enhanced the quality of clustering quality and made the model generative.
+H-(V)AE's learned embeddings are highly expressive.
+For example, we used the learned invariants to achieve state-of-the-art unsupervised clustering and classification results on various spherical image datasets.
+By making our model variational in its invariant latent space, we enhanced the quality of clustering and made the model generative.
 Our model is defined fully in spherical Fourier space, and thus, can reach a desired expressiveness without a need for excessive computational resources.

-The example of protein neighborhoods demonstrates that our model can be used to efficiently learn SO(3) invariant and equivariant representations of high-dimensional data, such as atomic environments.
-Specifically, it can be used to learn compact and informative representations of atomic environments as building blocks of larger protein units.
-While in this paper we limit our analysis to backbone atoms within a small protein subspace, our method can be extended to all-atom representations of the entire protein universe.
+H-(V)AE also produces rich residue-level representations of local neighborhoods in protein structures, which we use as embeddings for downstream structure-based tasks such as Ligand Binding Affinity prediction.
+Indeed, H-(V)AE representations paired with a simple Random Forest Regressor achieve state-of-the-art results on learning the binding affinity between proteins and small molecule ligands.